electron/electron/docs/api/sandbox-option.md

 `--enable-sandbox` command-line argument must be passed to electron, which will force `sandbox: true` for all `BrowserWindow` instances.

-To enable OS-enforced sandbox on `BrowserWindow` or `webview` process with `sandbox:true` without causing entire app to be in sandbox, `--enable-mixed-sandbox` command-line argument must be passed to electron.
-This option is currently only supported on macOS and Windows.

 ```js
 let win
 app.on('ready', () => {